-To get to Fushimi Inari-tasisha I would recommend leaving early!
+To get to Fushimi Inari-Taisha I would recommend leaving early!
 Dedicate an entire day to this one shrine if you have the time in your trip.
-Most people just take the subway since the temple is only a five minute ride from Kyoto station.
+Most people just take the subway since the temple is only a five-minute ride from Kyoto station.

 You are going to want to get off at JR Nara Line Inari Station.
 From there it is a relatively short walk through a ton of street vendors.
 Once you have arrived, go slow.
 Take your time to thoroughly enjoy the majesty of Fushimi Inari-Taisha.
 Spread throughout the four kilometers of Torii are a number of smaller shrines.
 This, in my opinion, is one of the greatest things about the temple.